FDA Finalizes Historic Rule For Over-the-Counter Hearing Aids

 Restrictions: High Costs and Regulations

-Individuals’ ability to manage hearing loss is influenced and affected by decisions and actions at many levels.
-In order for consumers to access the necessary services, technology, and support they need, changes must be made institutionally.
-Two main factors that limit consumers’ access to hearing devices are high costs of the devices and strict regulations, which can actually increase cost by requiring specialized medical consultations.
+An individual’s ability to manage hearing loss is influenced and affected by decisions and actions at many levels.
+The government must make institutional changes for consumers to access necessary services, technology, and support.
+Two main factors that limit consumers’ access to hearing devices are the high costs of the devices and strict regulations, which can increase costs by requiring specialized medical consultations.

-Despite a high number of Americans touched by hearing loss, an estimated 86% of people who would benefit from hearing aids do not get them, primarily because of high cost.
-Hearing aids are not covered by Medicare, Medicaid, or most private insurance plans, and out-of-pocket costs for a single hearing aid average $2,400 – far out of reach for many consumers.
+Despite a high number of Americans touched by hearing loss, many have never used hearing aids primarily because of the high cost.
+Medicare and most private insurance plans do not cover hearing aids, and out-of-pocket costs for two hearing aids can cost $5,000 or more—far out of reach for many consumers.

 FDA Regulations on Hearing Aids

 In addition to the high cost of hearing aids, in 1977, the Food and Drug Administration (FDA) imposed special regulations on hearing aids.
 These regulations required that individuals obtain a medical evaluation or sign a waiver of that evaluation before being allowed to purchase or use a hearing aid.
 The National Academies of Sciences, Engineering, and Medicine have extensively reviewed this policy and found “no evidence that the required medical evaluation or waiver of that evaluation provides any clinically meaningful benefit.”
 Thus, they recommended removing this restrictive regulation and recommended, along with the President’s Council of Advisors on Science and Technology (PCAST), that some types of hearing aids be made available over the counter.